matomo-org/developer-documentation/docs/generated/master/Piwik/MetricsFormatter.md

 <a name="getPrettyMoney" id="getPrettyMoney"></a>
 ### `getPrettyMoney()`

-Returns a pretty formated monetary value using the currency associated with a site.
+Returns a pretty formatted monetary value using the currency associated with a site.

 #### Signature